 If you decide to replace your existing services with a packaged app offering leverage Dynatrace OneAgent for automated dependency detection, automated instrumentation, automated baselining and automated suggestions on how to optimize these packaged apps.
 Want to learn more? /news/blog/optimizing-engineering-productivity-on-atlassian-with-addteq-and-dynatrace/

 - Replatforming: Containers, Cloud Services, Logs & Serverless

-If you rebuild your applications on a new platform leveraging containers, cloud services or even Serverless leverage Dynatrace OneAgent for automated container, microservices, log and serverless monitoring: Find out more @ /solutions/microservices-and-container-monitoring/
+If you rebuild your applications on a new platform leveraging containers, cloud services or even Serverless leverage Dynatrace OneAgent for automated container, microservices, log and serverless monitoring: Find out more @ /solutions/microservices-monitoring/

 - Refactoring: Break the Monolith